 Students can be accepted into the program at the beginning of any term.
 Students may enroll on a full-time or part-time basis.
-Both entering freshmen, transfer students, and students already holding a degree may begin the program, provided they meet College requirements.
+Both entering freshmen, transfer students, and students already holding a degree may begin the program, provided they meet University requirements.

 The degree consists of 120 total credits.

-Students should complete the regular online application to the College (which can be found at Application Process) indicating this program selection.
+Students should complete the regular online application to the University (which can be found at Application Process) indicating this program selection.
 There is no separate application process for the degree in Health Service Administration.
 However, the student must meet with the Program Director to declare the major and enroll in specific classes.

 See the undergraduate Tuition & Fee Schedule.
 Internships or practicum fees may apply to specific courses.

 See Transfer Equivalencies regarding transferability of courses taken at other regionally accredited colleges and universities.
 Further information regarding transfer of credit can be obtained at the Office of Admissions.
-Credit for college level achievement may be awarded through CLEP and/or ACT examinations.
+Credit for university level achievement may be awarded through CLEP and/or ACT examinations.
 Time limits for transferability of some courses may exist.